mlpack/mlpack/doc/user/core/image_preprocessing.md

 // Do some computation here, for example data augmentation or convolutional
 // neural network.

-// Convert range back to 0-255 and interlevae channels to prepare for saving. image *= 255;
+// Convert range back to 0-255 and interleave channels to prepare for saving. image *= 255;
 image = data::InterleaveChannels(image, info);
 data::Save("output.jpg", image, info, true);